poretsky/poretsky.github.io/android/smartvoice/index.md

 effect it prevents system from unloading speech synthesizer when it is not used during a fairly long time or in case of resource deficiency.

-Application interface is available in English, Italian, Spanish, Chinese, Portuguese (Brazilian and European variants), German, Croatian, Czech, Slovak, Turkish, Hungarian, Polish, Hebrew, Arabic, Russian, Ukrainian, Tatar and Belarusian.
+Application interface is available in

+- English,
+- Italian,
+- Spanish,
+- Chinese,
+- Portuguese (Brazilian and European variants),
+- German,
+- Croatian,
+- Czech,
+- Slovak,
+- Turkish,
+- Hungarian,
+- Polish,
+- Hebrew,
+- Arabic,
+- Russian,
+- Ukrainian,
+- Tatar,
+- Belarusian
+- Bulgarian.

 By the way, I'd like to thank translators: